Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 It seems very popular now that if a diaper is leaking, meaning a cover, pocket diaper or an AIO, that the first step seems to be to "strip" it.
 Not the kind that starts with red wine and Barry Manilow, but the kind that uses Dawn dish soap, a toothbrush and very hot water on your diapers.
 The idea is that detergent residue is built up on your diapers, repelling the urine and it leaks onto the clothing.

 BEFORE you strip your diapers, answer these questions:

 - Does the diaper leak immediately, meaning within the first 10 minutes, or does at least an hour or so go by before it leaks?

 - Does it leak around the legs or the very front of the waist?

 - When you take it off, is the insert at all wet, or if you do fitteds/prefolds and covers, are they wet?

 If you answered "no, yes and yes", don't strip your diapers.
 If they are truly repelling, they will leak immediately, not absorb any urine and leak all over, including the back.
 The key here is absorbency, absorbency, absorbency.

 THE EXCEPTION HERE:DIAPER CREAMS.
-IF YOU ARE USING DIAPER CREAMS BUILDUP CAN HAPPEN QUICKLY, e-mail me on suggestions to fix this
+IF YOU ARE USING DIAPER CREAMS BUILDUP CAN HAPPEN QUICKLY, contact me for suggestions to fix this!

 From our newsletter: